 We are the collective voice of the land trust community

-The Washington Association of Land Trusts serves as the collective voice of the land trust community.
 In this role, we leverage local knowledge and perspectives from every corner of our state to ensure decision makers understand the core role of open space in a bright future.
-We are also a leading statewide advocate for funding and policies that allow landowners to create a lasting conservation legacy for future generations.
+We are also a leading statewide advocate for funding and policies that allow private landowners to create a lasting conservation legacy for future generations.

 We rely heavily on collaboration with county, state, federal and NGO partners in our policy work, just as our land trust members rely on them for effective conservation on the ground.
 Through these partnerships and coalitions, we are constantly working to develop new and innovative opportunities for land conservation, and ensure funding programs remain flexible, usable, and well-funded into the future.